Starter Tenancy Policy

 Managing starter tenancies

-Starter Tenancies will be granted to all new and transferring customers in general needs and sheltered housing accommodation unless the applicant held immediately prior to a tenancy being offered by a Group member an Assured or Secure tenancy that commenced before 1st April 2012 (please note if the customer is an existing LG resident they will retain security of tenure).
+Starter Tenancies will be granted to all new customers in general needs and sheltered housing accommodation unless the applicant held immediately prior to a tenancy being offered by a Group member an Assured or Secure tenancy that commenced before 1st April 2012 (please note if the customer is an existing LG resident they will retain security of tenure).

 Starter Tenancies will also be granted to all incoming customers via a mutual exchange where the exchange is achieved through a surrender and re-grant, i.e. where the incoming customer currently holds a fixed term tenancy at a social rent and the outgoing grou p customer holds an Assured tenancy which commenced prior to 1st April 2012.